a-darwish/cuteOS-references/README.md

 #### papers/sched/00-README

-Study notes for a number of Scheduling-related papers, which served as a preparation for building an SMP scheduling base for my kernel.
+Study notes for a number of scheduling-related papers.

-The above notes discuss the origin of multi-level feedback queues (beginning form the 1962's CTSS system, and moving to the Unix jungle of SVR2/3, Solaris, and the BSDs), spinlocks (from VAX/VMS), general- purpose kernel preemption, per-CPU runqueues and data areas (VAX/VMS,
+These notes discuss the origin of multi-level feedback queues (beginning form the 1962's CTSS system, and moving to the Unix jungle of SVR2/3, Solaris, and the BSDs), spinlocks (from VAX/VMS), general- purpose kernel preemption, per-CPU runqueues and data areas (VAX/VMS,